Drug Possession Lawyer Philadelphia

 Why Do I Need a Lawyer?

 In most cases, it is the legitimacy of the search and seizure which is the easiest to call into question.
-Therefore, you need a criminal defense lawyer who will look into the arrest and/or search and seizure process that resulted in your being charged with drug possession.
+Therefore, you need a Criminal Defense Lawyer in Philadelphia who will look into the arrest and/or search and seizure process that resulted in your being charged with drug possession.

 Furthermore, any time you are charged with a Federal Crime, an experienced lawyer is essential to mounting a strong defense.
 The rules and procedures between state and local courts are different thus it is crucial that your attorney have an understanding of the federal process.
-If you or a loved one has been charged with drug possession, call The Law Offices of Greg Prosmushkin, P.C. today at 215-543-7220 (Philadelphia) or 609-775-9567 (Trenton), or contact us online to arrange a completely free initial consultation.
+If you or a loved one has been charged with drug possession, call The Law Offices of Greg Prosmushkin, P.C. today at 215-673-7733 (Philadelphia) or 609-656-0909 (Trenton), or Contact Us Online to arrange a completely free initial consultation.

 This content was written on behalf of Greg Prosmushkin.